 How to Use VENTOLIN® HFA

 - Shake and spray the inhaler like this 3 more times to finish priming it.
-After you prime the actuator for the first time, the dose counter in the window on the back of the actuator should show the number 200 or 60, depending on which size inhaler you have.
-See Figure B
+The counter should now read 200 or 060, depending on which size inhaler you have.
+See Figure B.

 Step 2.
 Hold the inhaler with the mouthpiece down.
 See Figure C